justinkropp/jstnkrpp/_posts/2020-08-18-joe-stewart.md

 <p>The thing that has always kept me going is the moment when the project you are working on is the best thing you have ever done.
 When you’re designing something, and you know it’s the best thing you’ve ever made… man… I like that feeling.
 I think I’m still getting to work on things that are better than anything I’ve ever made, so, I want to see where that goes.
 As I keep at it, keep sharpening that knife, it gets sharper and sharper and the design gets better and better.
 I’m working on a few things that are really pushing the craft.
 To me, that says ‘keep going, don’t stop now.’
 It’s why I choose to stay so close to the work – that feeling of making good products is such a huge motivator to me sticking in the game.</p>

 <p>Also, working with other designers I look up to is a big one.
-This comes from my partners, my clients, and also younger designers at Work &amp; Co.
+This comes from my partners, my clients, and also younger designers at Work & Co.
 It’s so inspiring to see a young designer create a really thoughtful prototype and to work with them on promoting their craft.
 It makes me want to push harder on my own work.</p>

 <p><strong>Are there any books that you would say have been influential in shaping your career?
 Ones you consistently come back to for inspiration?</strong></p>